farblos/yet-another-teensy-makefile/README.md

         make SILENT= all
     ```

-There are more top-level configuration variables, but they are
+There are more top-level configuration variables than those
-less significant.
-See the section tagged "top-level
+described above, but these are less significant.
+See the section
-configuration variables" in the YAT makefile itself for a list of
+tagged "top-level configuration variables" in the YAT makefile
-these.
+itself for a list of these.

 #### Menu-Level Configuration Variables